J2marketing/lauberBrandKit/readme.md

-## J2 Marketing Brand Kit
+## The Lauber Brand Kit
 Welcome!
-This is a work in progress copy of the J2 brand kit system.
+This brand kit is based on the <a href="https://github.com/DIGIREN/j2BrandKit">J2 Brand Kit System</a>.
 Built on <a href="https://docusaurus.io/">Docusaurus</a> and expanded with some additional functionality.

 For a demo, visit <a href="https://j2BrandKit.netlify.com/">this link.</a>

-### Instructions for J2 content writers:
+### Instructions for content writers:

 All brand-kit pages are written in markdown, and they are pretty simple to edit, though some simple HTML must be used at times.